24 Jun, 14:42

-A new heritage trail celebrating Llanelli and its rugby club's great history was officially opened at a special ceremony earlier today, Friday 31st January, by BAFTA award-winning news anchor Huw Edwards.
+A new heritage trail celebrating Llanelli and its rugby club's great history was officially opened at a special ceremony earlier this year, by BAFTA award-winning news anchor Huw Edwards.

 Llanelli is one of the most famous rugby towns in the world.
 It is the focal point for one of the most passionately supported rugby clubs in the world, the Scarlets - with a rich and unrivalled rugby heritage.

 Llanelli's first recorded game occurred in 1876 at Peoples Park.
 The home side played in blue.
 However, it is thought that the club had been formed a few years earlier.
 As a result members, players and supporters of Llanelli RFC celebrated the club's centenary in 1972.